 - via independent experts: when the project is positively reviewed by an independent quality review, the Member States can notify the project to the Commission.
 The Commission carries out a quality check within three months, based on the quality review report;

 - directly to the Commission: it shall appraise the project on the basis of the application form in order to determine whether the requested financial contribution is justified.
 The Commission can interrupt the process of appraisal and request additional information from the MA.

 Technical assistance for the preparation of major projects is available for new Member States via JASPERS.

-The Commission expects to support more than 800 major projects during the 2007-2013 funding period.
 Examples of major projects that have received funding are available via our database (see search fields below).
 More comprehensive information is available from the national and regional websites that provide details about the beneficiaries of EU regional funding.